Woodberry Forest School Position Description

 Section 2 Position Purpose (Objective)

-The medical director is responsible for providing medical care to Woodberry Forest students and will develop, implement and sustain proactive health and wellness programs recognizing each of the dimensions of wellness: physical, mental, emotional intellectual, social, spiritual and environmental.
-The medical director will work in close coordination with the school’s Wholeness Team which consists of the Dean of Students, Residential Life Director, Head Nurse, School Mental Health Counselor and Chaplain/Director of Student Wholeness.
+The medical director is responsible for providing medical care to Woodberry Forest students and will develop, implement, and sustain proactive health and wellness programs recognizing each of the dimensions of wellness: physical, mental, emotional intellectual, social, spiritual, and environmental.
+The medical director will work in close coordination with the school’s Wholeness Team which consists of the Dean of Students, Residential Life Director, Head Nurse, School Mental Health Counselor, and Chaplain/Assistant to the Headmaster for Student Wholeness.

 Section 3.
 Managerial Responsibilities